fiddlemywang/fiddlemywang.github.io/README.md

-# bzyg7b.github.io
+#  FiddleMyWang.github.io

 ## About
-this is a tempory website that will hopefully become fiddlemy.wang
+This is a tempory website that will hopefully become FiddleMy.Wang Maybe

+Hopefuly it will be useful.